zhouwg/kantv/README.md

 - Well-maintained <b>turn-key / self-contained</b> project for AI researchers(whom mightbe not familiar with <b>regular Android software development</b>)/developers/beginners focus on on-device AI learning / R&D activity, some AI R&D activities (AI algorithm validation / AI model validation / performance benchmark in ASR, LLM) could be done by Android Studio IDE + a powerful Android phone easily. many features and techs here can be used in a real commercial software.

-- Built-in [gemma-3-4b](https://huggingface.co/ggml-org/gemma-3-4b-it-GGUF/tree/main) supportive and runs entirely offline(no Internet required)
+- Built-in [Gemma3-4B](https://huggingface.co/ggml-org/gemma-3-4b-it-GGUF/tree/main) text-to-text and image-to-text(multimodal) supportive and runs entirely offline(no Internet required)

+<!--
 generally speaking, this is project for developers and AI experts.

-<!--
 In the all, generally speaking,
 - this is <b>project for Linux/Android developers</b>.
 If you thoroughly understand all the code in this project (native C/C++ and Java)
   - you will find a good job in the CN(age should be smaller then 35 because of well-known facts) with a monthly salary of more than RMB30,000